fehawen/dotfiles/README.md

 Arch Rice
 </h4>

-## To Do

-- [x] Add script to install all necessary packages for Arch with `pacman`
-- [ ] Add script to install all necessary packages for macOS with `brew`
-- [ ] Add a single setup script and `curl` to avoid having to clone dotfiles manually etc

 ## About

-Just getting my dots on, the good ol' rice and dice.
+Just getting my dots on, the good old rice and dice.

 ## Setup